-Samoa Vacations, Honeymoon Packages and Romantic Getaways
+Samoa Vacations, Trips & Honeymoon Packages

 Samoa, as opposed to America Samoa, consists of 10 individual islands in the heart of Polynesia.
 The main island, Apia, is typical of most of the others.
 It consists of a beautiful coastline, lush interior, sprawling plantations, extinct volcanic craters, towering mountain peaks, cascading waterfalls and green rainforests, all to be enjoyed on Samoa vacations.
 With this type of infrastructure, although the main attractions are the white sand beaches, ideal for water sports such as diving and snorkelling on Samoa vacations, the interior is a good place to explore by walking or cycling through picturesque villages.
 Although Savaii is the largest island of the Samoan archipelago, the capital Apia is on the more populated island of Upolu, which is also the seat of government and centre of commerce.
 It consists of a beautiful coastline, lush interior, sprawling plantations, extinct volcanic craters, and towering mountain peaks.